 Make it official by completing a Change of Major/Minor form and.
 Review your Program Evaluation for your major requirements.

-Compose your academic plan by meeting with an advisor in the Undergraduate Academic Advising Center to map out your remaining requirements and make sure you are on track to graduate.
-This plan can also factor in any plans for studying abroad, internships, etc.
+Create an academic plan by meeting with an advisor in the Undergraduate Academic Advising Center to map out your remaining degree requirements and ensure you are on your best path toward graduation.

-Explore internship opportunities and travel experiences which may be required as part of your major.
-Certain majors require internships or travel experiences as part of the graduation requirements.
+Check for internship opportunities and travel experiences which may be required as part of your major.
+For example: the Accounting major requires that you complete an accounting internship in order to graduate.